tflo-tflo/HCDE-539/terminology.md

 **Current:** `I`, the flow of charged particles through a conductor, measured in amps.

 **Diode:** A diode is a two-terminal electronic component that conducts current primarily in one direction (asymmetric conductance).
 It has low (ideally zero) resistance in one direction and high (ideally infinite) resistance in the other.
+An LED is an example of a diode.

 **Insulators:** Materials with high levels of resistance/low conductivity.

+**Joule:** Unit of energy.
+1 joule is the amount of energy needed to move an object with a force of 1 Newton (e.g. weight of a small apple) over a distance of 1 meter.

 **Ohm's Law:** Linear relationship between current, voltage, and resistance.
 To calculate the current; `I = V/R`.